 A rare community of fisherfolk who have built their homes on stilts above the tidal flats for generations.
 Browsing in the temples, stalls, and shops around Tai O is always a lot of fun.
 Be sure to check out the locally produced shrimp paste and salted fish for a unique culinary experience.
 Take bus no. 11 (around 1 hour) at Tung Chung Bus Terminal or blue taxi (around 40 minutes).

-With roots tracing all the way back to the Ming dynasty (1368-1644),oozes history and heritage.
-Home to the Tanka people, a community of fishermen who traditionally built their homes on stilts above tidal flats, the village is a must-visit for anyone travelling to Lantau.
+With roots tracing all the way back to the Ming dynasty (1368-1644), Tai O Fishing Village oozes history and heritage.
+Home to the Tanka people, a community of fishermen who traditionally built their homes on stilts above tidal flats, the village is a must-visit for anyone traveling to Lantau.
 Boats navigate the channel between houses, stirring up the smell of the sea and offering great photo ops.
 But Tai O has so much more to offer than snaps for your Instagram feed.
-Some entrepreneurial locals have turned their stilted homes into restaurants and cafes including Solo, which serves a range of teas, speciality coffee and homemade cakes.
+Some entrepreneurial locals have turned their stilted homes into restaurants and cafes including Solo, which serves a range of teas, specialty coffee, and homemade cakes.

 Experience a spectacular side of Lantau with Ngong Ping Cable Car and Novotel Citygate Hong Kong

 51 Man Tung Road, Tung Chung Hong Kong, Hong Kong

 Fax: +852 3602 8899